mozilla-bteam/bmo/docs/en/rst/api/core/v1/product.rst

   You must specify a description for this product.
 * 705 (Product must define a default milestone)
   You must define a default milestone.
+* 706 (Product must define a default version)
+  You must define a default version.